Fall 2021 Applications are CLOSED.

 To be an active member of the Honors Program students must:

-1. Successfully complete two Honors Courses or Contracts every academic year (i.e. Fall or Spring), AND
+1. Successfully complete two Honors Courses or Contracts every academic year (i.e. Summer, Fall or Spring), AND

 2. Be involved in the Honors Club both semesters.
 This requires at least four hours of meetings and/or volunteer work each semester.

 NOTE: Students who join midway through the academic year for the Spring semester need only take ONE Honors Course contract.